 The DPhil in Clinical Medicine is also offered on a part-time basis for students who wish to study for their DPhil around other commitments.

 NDM admits about 60 postgraduate students each year for study and research towards a Doctor of Philosophy (DPhil) degree, which is the University of Oxford's equivalent of a PhD.

-The Careers Service at Oxford University reports that 6 months after leaving Oxford, the median salary for NDM postgraduate research students at NDM are on average earning £31,000 with 83.8% in employment and a further 11% in further study (e.g. Graduate Entry Medicine).
+The Careers Service at Oxford University reports that 15 months after leaving Oxford, the median salary for NDM postgraduate research students is £40,000, with 94% in employment.

 See Funding Opportunities for full details about the scholarships available to NDM DPhil applicants.

-All applications received by noon on 9 December 2022 will automatically be considered for the NDM Prize Studentship and other funding opportunities available within the Medical Sciences Division.
+All applications for entry in 2024 received by noon on 1 December 2023 will automatically be considered for the NDM Prize Studentship and other funding opportunities available within the Medical Sciences Division.
 Further studentships and scholarships may also be available and can be found using the fees, funding and scholarship search.